 We round up the most useful mobile apps for cyclists: if you use an app not listed here, tell us about it

-Cyclists have never been shy of embracing new technology, and there are now a whole host of useful cycling applications (apps) that have been designed to add an extra dimension to your riding.
+For the most part, cyclists have never been shy of embracing new technology, and there are now a whole host of useful cycling applications that have been designed to add an extra dimension to your riding.

 We’re keeping a running list of the most useful cycling apps on this page, and we’d like you to contribute your own recommendations or comment on the ones we’ve already listed.

 The more supported platforms the better: iPhone and iPad (iOS), Android, Windows, or whatever…